 Energy efficiency for external power supplies (EPS)

-In Europe, there is the Energy related Products (ErP) Directive formerly known as the Energy Using Products (EuP) directive, which is mandatory.
-There is also the EU Code of Conduct for external power supplies that is voluntary.
+In Europe there is the Energy related Products (ErP) Directive formerly known as the Energy Using Products (EuP) directive, which is mandatory.
+There is also the EU Code of Conduct for external power supplies which is voluntary.

-These are just a few examples of mandatory requirements written into legislation.
+These are a just a few examples of mandatory requirements written into legislation.

 The DoE and EU CoC were both introduced in early 2014 with both the DoE and EU CoC tier 2 requirements coming into force in 2016.
-These new requirements mean both increased active mode efficiency and reduced no-load power consumption.
-The tables below outline the differences between the level IV and level V limits previously invoked the new DoE level VI limits and the EU CoC tier 1 & tier 2 limits with implementation dates.
-Notably, the DoE limits now incorporate external power supplies with an output power greater than 250W.
-Devices that require Federal approval as a medical device are exempt from the DoE legislation.
+These new requirements mean both increased active mode efficiency and reduced no load power consumption.
+The tables (listed in Efficiency Legislation for EPS below) outline the differences between the level IV and level V limits previously invoked, the new DoE level VI limits and the EU CoC tier 1 & tier 2 limits with implementation dates.
+Notably the DoE limits now incorporate external power supplies with an output power greater than 250W.
+Devices that require Federal approval as a medical device are exempt from the new DoE legislation.